 and record them in the last column of the table.
 This formula uses the base 10 logarithm, which is expressed as LOG10 in Excel.
+Remember that magnitudes are never expressed in scientific notation.

 B. EXPLORING ATMOSPHERIC EXTINCTION

 Step 1: Set up the observatory and point to the target star